sergey-sonkin/Food-Pantry-Tools/README.md

 Originally we used to manually input every single item we ordered seperately, record all of the associated data with that item, and deal with it later for our monthly reports.

 First, I developed a tool (nc.ipynb) to automatically intake all the order data from FB's website and output it in a format for later transformation.
-This was successfully used for two years, saving an hour of work every month minimum.
+This was successfully used for two years, saving about an hour of work every month.

 Recently, I developed another tool (fb.ipynb) to automatically categorize all of our purchases into categories and product types based on a central database.
 This was a process that we had to do before manually with no database, which led to inconsistent results from month to month.